Nifty March futures at steep premium

-HDFC, Reliance Industries and ICICI Bank were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries, ICICI Bank and Bharti Airtel were the top traded individual stock futures contracts in F&O segment of NSE.

 The March 2019 F&O contracts expire on 28 March 2019.